devdogio/Quest-System-Pro/README.md

 100% in the hands of the community, we hope to see the tool flourish, development continue, and any upcoming bugs fixed (the tool should be bug-free as-is).

+## Getting started

+Clone the repository + submodules, or download the zip file + [the general library](https://github.com/devdogio/general) and place it in Assets/Devdog.

+Integrations stored in the Integrations folder may have to be removed, if you do not have these plugins in your project.

 ## What's included with Quest System Pro?

 #### Quests of any type